 A loud banging sound inside of any heater can indicate that something large is loose inside of the system.
 Instead of a gentle rattle, smaller components might make when they are loose, larger items bang around.
 A booming sound is particularly concerning when you have a gas furnace.
 Sometimes the igniter malfunctions and does not light right away.

-If this happens, gas may continue to build up in the chamber until there is more than necessary by the time ignition actually happens.
+If this happens, gas may continue to build up in the chamber until there is more than necessary by the time ignition happens.
 When the flame finally lights, a small explosion happens and results in a booming sound.
-This can put a lot of strain on the heat exchanger and even lead to cracks that allow carbon monoxide leak into your home.
+This can put a lot of strain on the heat exchanger and even lead to cracks that allow carbon monoxide to leak into your home.

-When the pressure from explosions during combustion crack your heat exchanger, you may then hear a rattling sound afterward.
+When the pressure from explosions during combustion cracks your heat exchanger, you may then hear a rattling sound afterward.
 The loose pieces of metal that came apart may vibrate during operation and result in a rattling sound.
 The rattling could be loud or soft.

 Of course, rattling can also be attributed to the ductwork if you have a central heater.
 It is normal to hear a little rattling here or there from your ductwork since it is made of thin sheet metal.
 But if you hear loud or persistent rattling coming from your ductwork, it means that some of the pieces are loose and need to be secured.